MelmonVEVO/MelmonVEVO/README.md

 # Hello!

 ```
-- I study computer science at the University of Bath.
+- I study computer science at the University of Bath, I am currently on a year placement at Validus Risk Management.
-- I work with Python and Java mostly, though I am familiar with C, JavaScript and Haskell.
+- I work with Python and Typescript.
+I do know Java, C and Haskell.
 - I can speak English and Portuguese and I am learning Japanese.
 - I am interested in tabletop and computer games, cooking, reading among others.
 ```